Quillen College of Medicine Admission Requirements

-Medical education in America is changing at a rapid pace.
-In concert with the changing environment, the new MCAT was implemented in 2015 and will require significant background in the social and behavioral sciences in addition to the traditional background and building blocks of modern medical science.
+Medical education in America is always changing at a rapid pace.
+In concert with the changing environment, the MCAT will require significant background in the social and behavioral sciences in addition to the traditional background and building blocks of modern medical science.
 Our Admissions Committee encourages future applicants to stay abreast of changes which may affect them in their future pursuits and careers.
 This may be accomplished by staying current on pertinent web based information and by staying in close contact with their advisers, in addition to the medical schools to which they intend to apply.

 Applicants are encouraged to pursue their own intellectual interests in completing a broadly based undergraduate education demonstrating scholastic rigor, analytic and critical thinking, an aptitude for understanding complex systems in human biology, and the ability to apply knowledge.

-All applicants progressing to our secondary application stage will be required to take and have their scores reported to us on a designated Situational Judgment Test (SJT).
-Continuing to pursue our mission in primary care and people oriented medicine, we have long sought another tool which could help us identify and select "the best applicants" for our school.
-After considerable thought, our admissions committee has decided to go with CASPer.
-Specific information about registering for CASPer is included at www.takecasper.com.
-A sample scenario of a CASPer question may also be seen at this website.
+All applicants progressing to our secondary application stage will be required to take and have their scores reported to us from Altus Suite which includes Casper, Snapshot, and Duet.
+Continuing to pursue our mission in primary care and people oriented medicine, we have long sought other tools which could help us identify and select "the best applicants" for our school.
+Our admissions committee decided to go with Altus Suite.
+Specific information about registering for Altus Suite is included at takealtus.com.
+Sample scenarios for Altus Suite may also be seen at this website.